How to find the sum of 0, 1, 1, 2, 3, 5, 8.. or Fibonacci series in Java:

 The commented numbers in the above program denote the step numbers below:

-- Initialize the value of sum as 1.
-Run one loop from i = 2 to i = n - 1.
-We already have the values of the first and the second values of the series stored in the variables.
-So, we are running the loop from the third element.
-Inside the loop, assign currentValue to temp, update currentValue as the sum of previous two values and assign the value of temp to prevValue.
-Add the value of currentValue to sum.
-Since sum is initialized as 1, it was holding the sum of the first two numbers before the loop starts.
+Inside the loop, it assigns the value of currentValue to temp, updates the value of currentValue as the sum of the previous two values, and assigns the value of temp to prevValue.
+It adds the value of currentValue to the sum variable.
+Since the sum variable is initialized as 1, it was assigned the sum of the first two numbers before the loop starts.
 We are adding the values of the Fibonacci series starting from i = 2 inside the loop.
-Return sum once the loop ends.
+It returns the value of the sum variable once the loop ends.

 Sample output: